Nonprescription Medicines and ProductsSkip to the navigation

 - Sodium bicarbonate antacids (such as Alka-Seltzer and Bromo Seltzer) contain baking soda.
 Avoid these antacids if you have high blood pressure or are on a salt-restricted diet.
 Alka-Seltzer contains aspirin, which is linked to Reye syndrome, a rare but serious illness in children.

 - Aluminum-based antacids (such as Amphojel) are less potent and work more slowly than other products do.
 They may also cause constipation.
 Some may cause calcium loss and should not be taken by women who are past menopause.
-If you have kidney problems, check with your doctor before using aluminum-based antacids.
+If you have kidney problems, check with your doctor before you use aluminum-based antacids.

 - Magnesium compounds (such as Phillips' Milk of Magnesia) may cause diarrhea.